CCEMGroupTCD/DARTassembler/docs/ligand_filters.rst

       - filter: remove_ligands_with_beta_hydrogens        # filter out ligands with beta hydrogens
         remove_ligands_with_beta_hydrogens: True            # True or False.
 If False, will be ignored.

-      - filter: strict_box_filter                         # filter out big ligands
-        strict_box_filter: False                            # True or False.
-If False, will be ignored.

-      - filter: atom_count                                # filter out ligands with atom count outside of this range
+      - filter: number_of_atoms                                # filter out ligands with atom count outside of this range
         min:                                                # Minimum number of atoms.
 If empty, will be ignored.
         max: 15                                             # Maximum number of atoms.
 If empty, will be ignored.
         apply_to_denticities: [1]                                    # List of denticities to apply this filter to.
 If empty, will be ignored.